imperialCHEPI/healthgps/datamodel.md

 * be consistent with casing, prefer lower case, avoid mixing
 * keep it short, but meaningful and recognisable

 The same recommendation applies to *folders* and *file names* definitions in cross-platform applications, operating system like *Linux* is case-sensitive by default, adopt a consistent naming convention that works everywhere.
-Following are enumerations defined by the Health GPS model:
+Following are enumerations defined by the Health-GPS model:

 ### Gender